jar398/listtools/doc/example.md

-Checklist comparison example
+## Checklist comparison example

-Let's put zip files downloaded from the internet in directory `in/`, and all other files in `work/`.
+Let's put zip (or tar) files downloaded from the internet in directory `in/`, and all other files in `work/`.

 First, obtain the two checklists.
 E.g. from checklistbank.org, obtain COL19 and COL23.1, so that:
  * the A checklist = COL19
  * the B checklist = COL23.1

-Put them somewhere: (choose different file names if you like)
+Put the zip files somewhere: (choose different file names if you like)
  * `in/A.zip`
  * `in/B.zip`